RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Acknowledgments

 \section{Acknowledgments}

-The work was primarily supported by Rice Ken Kennedy Institute (K2I) Generative AI Cluster Funding.
-We are grateful to Dr. Aditya Desai and Dr. Zhaozhuo Xu for their valuable insights and thought-provoking discussions.
+We are grateful to Aditya Desai and Zhaozhuo Xu for their valuable insights and thought-provoking discussions.
+The work was supported by the National Science Foundation (NSF) CCF-2336612 and Rice Ken Kennedy Institute (K2I) Generative AI Cluster Funding.

 { }